-2-14 Identify the people, organization, and technology factors responsible for slow adoption rates of internal corporate social networks.
+1. Identify the management, organization, and technology factors responsible for slow adoption rates of internal corporate social networks.

-People: Employees that are used to collaborating and doing business in more traditional ways need an incentive to use social software.
-Most companies are not providing that incentive: only 22 percent of social software users believe the technology to be necessary to their jobs.
+Management: Employees that are used to collaborating and doing business in more traditional ways need an incentive to use social software.
+Most companies are not providing that incentive: Only 22 percent of social software users believe the technology to be necessary to their jobs.

 Organization: Companies that have tried to deploy internal social networks have found that employees are used to doing business in a certain way and overcoming the organizational inertia can prove difficult.
 Enterprise social networking systems were not at the core of how most of the surveyed companies collaborate.
-About half of the survey respondents said that internal social networks had "very little impact" on employee retention, the speed of decision making, or the reduction of meetings.
+About half of the survey respondents said that internal social networks had "very little impact" on employee retention, the speed of decision-making, or the reduction of meetings.